 Ultra-modern, decent pools, convenient but not so appealing.
 Side-by-side along a backstreet with a temple and minimal traffic, these twin boutique hotels offer a variety of rooms in a setting that is chic but charmless.
 Rooms in both are undersized and ‘minimalist’, so e.g., there are no bedside tables and the walls are unpainted concrete.
 Those in the Lima Bella are more spacious and more practical but still très hip, and some have a minuscule balcony that is remarkably only accessible from the outside.
 Rooms in the Lima Duva have angled windows facing the jungle behind, which is far quieter than the pool.
 (Those on the ground floor have direct pool access.)
 But there are just too many rooms in too little space, so a balcony often directly faces another.
 The upsides are the 2 better-than-average pools, and proximity to the ferry terminal, main street and beach.

-Beachside and downtown, but ugly block and no pool.
+Beachside and downtown, but no pool.
 Accessible from the main street and the primary Sai Kaew beach, this is more like a boutique hotel than a resort.
 Cottages are dotted around the lovely spacious gardens.
 Separated and raised a little for possible glimpses of the sea, they feature a dark wooden design, elegant décor and a balcony large enough for chairs, tables and inbuilt benches.
-Natural light is limited however, and they are hot inside.
+Natural light is limited, however, and they can be hot inside.
 A hideous afterthought, the concrete block of Superior Rooms at the back is as unappealing inside as the exterior suggests.
-The more likeable orange block facing a side-street contains budget-priced rooms and Studios with 3 or 4 beds.
+The more likable orange block facing a side-street contains budget-priced rooms and Studios with 3 or 4 beds.
 Surprisingly, there is no pool, but a stretch of powdery white sand is only 50m away.
 However, this part of the beach is perennially busy with jet-skiers and boatloads of day-trippers.